Gravitational Causality and the Self-Stress of Photons: Causality

-We remark also that our analysis is entirely performed within perturbation theory of a renormalizable gauge theory minimally (or conformally) coupled to gravity, i.e. with small coupling $g\ll 1$, large impact parameter $b > \mathrm{max}\{b_L,1/\mpl\} $ but possibly $b\ll 1/m$.
-We have nothing to say about scattering photons outside this domain, in contrast to e.g. \cite{Hollowood:2015elj,Hollowood:2016ryc} that find no bulk-causality violation but, as far as we understand, in a different regime.
+We remark also that our analysis is entirely performed within perturbation theory of a renormalizable gauge theory minimally (or conformally) coupled to gravity, i.e. with small coupling $g$, large impact parameter $b > \mathrm{max}\{b_L,1/\mpl\} $ but possibly $b\ll 1/m$, where $m$ is the mass of charged states, taking $\delta\gg1$ and small scattering angle $\theta^2\ll 1$, from either eikonal scattering against a coherent state or in the transplankian eikonal regime to the leading post-Minkowskian order.
+We have nothing to say about scattering photons outside this domain, in contrast to e.g. \cite{Hollowood:2015elj,Hollowood:2016ryc} that find no bulk-causality violation but, as far as we understand, in a different regime where photons propagate as a probe in a fixed shockwave background which break null-coordinate translations, generate $\mpl$- and $s$-independent corrections to $\delta-\delta_0$, and give rise to $\mathrm{Im}\delta\neq 0$ already at one gauge loop.
+A QFT in a fixed curved spacetime cannot be sensitive, by construction, to bulk-causality violation, because the front-wave velocity is at best 1.
+Our study is instead performed in a post-Minkowskian expansion with dynamical gravity and away from the probe limit, where the background is not fixed, and in fact the metric has to be reconstructed order by order, as it has been already done in the literature, e.g. \cite{Ciafaloni:2014esa,Amati:1993tb}, for purely gravitational corrections.
+Different species ---photons vs. gravitons--- have different interactions and the effective metrics are in general different except for $b\rightarrow \infty$, in particular $b\gg 1/m_X$, where one indeed recovers the equivalence principle as an emergent low-energy effect.

+It is presently unclear what the physical consequences of bulk causality violation would be.
+It appears that no fundamental principle is violated by having two particle species that travel across a shockwave slower than in Minkowski space, despite one species being relatively faster than the other one.
+On a practical side, however, and taking it at face value, our finding teaches us that bulk causality should not be used to constrain EFT coefficients, as is instead sometime advocated in the literature, see e.g. \cite{deRham:2020zyh}.
+This should be contrasted with the recent gravitational positivity bounds derived in \cite{Caron-Huot:2022ugt} which are instead based on asymptotic causality at all scales, as in the present work.